AlexTheMagnus/hollow-knight-friendly-charm-guide/README.md

 -   User-friendly interface: charms are arranged exactly as in the game inventory.
 -   Detailed charm info: name, where and how to get it, effect, notches cost.
+-   Obtained charms tracking: mark charms as collected to track your progress.
+-   Video tutorials: each charm includes a short video showing how to obtain it.
 -   Multi-language support (see below for available languages).
+-   Mobile support: responsive layout adapted for smaller screens.

 ## Multi-language support